cultivate-hfc/forecasts-api-docs/source/includes/_memberships.md

-user_id | integer | The id of the user that this membership belongs to user.key | string | A unique key assigned to the user, used for added authentication/authorization user.worker_id | string | The user's worker ID
+user_id | integer | The id of the user that this membership belongs to user.key | string | A unique key assigned to the user, used for added authentication/authorization user.worker_id | string | The user's worker ID user.demographic_info | hash | Birth year, gender, and education level of the user

 ### Survey Response Attribute Descriptions